Argaros/Intelligent-Watering-System/README.md

 # Smart Irrigation System

 ## Project Objective
 The objective of this project is to develop an IoT-based smart irrigation system that automatically controls irrigation according to environmental conditions and soil moisture levels.

-## Introduction
-This project aims to develop a smart irrigation system using IoT technology.
-The system monitors soil moisture and environmental conditions,\
-then automatically determines whether irrigation is needed.</br>

 ## Features
 - Soil moisture monitoring